AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-the announcement of the fearful consequences of sin; but when those consequences, through Pagan influences, came to be regarded as endless in duration, then the antidotal truth of universal salvation assumed prominence through **Clement**, **Origen**, and other Alexandrine fathers.
+the announcement of the fearful consequences of sin; but when those consequences, through Pagan influences, came to be regarded as endless in duration, then the antidotal truth of universal salvation assumed prominence through Clement, Origen, and other Alexandrine fathers.
 Even when some of the early Christians had so far been overcome by heathen error as to accept the dogma of endless torment for the wicked, they had no hard words for those who believed in universal restoration and did not even controvert their views.
 The doctrines of Prayer for the Dead, and of Christ Preaching to those in Hades, and of Mitigation, were humane teachings of the primitive Christians that were subsequently discarded.

-## Mitigation
+## Mitigation Explained.

 The doctrine of Mitigation was, that for some good deed on earth, the damned in hell would occasionally be let out on a respite or